-Hask Keratin Protein Smoothing Deep Conditioner was one of the conditioners featured in When To Use Protein Deep Conditioners & 10 Best Protein Deep Conditioners for Natural Hair.
+Hask Keratin Protein Smoothing Deep Conditioner was one of the conditioners featured in a previous article.

-Hask Keratin Protein Smoothing Deep Conditioner claims to be a restorative protein treatment which is also moisturizing and suitable for promoting smoother, shinier and frizz-free hair strands.
-It’s free of sulfates, phthalates, gluten, drying alcohol and artificial colors.
+Hask Keratin Protein Smoothing Deep Conditioner claims to be a restorative protein treatment that is also moisturizing and suitable for promoting smoother, shinier, and frizz-free hair strands.

 Hask Keratin Protein Smoothing Deep Conditioner Review

 When I take out my protective styles, I usually go through the max hydration method but I kept the braids in a little longer than I should have because I was so busy with work.

 I didn’t like the way my hair felt after taking out the braids so I decided to include a protein treatment after shampooing my hair with diluted Castile soap.

 The Hask Keratin Protein Smoothing Deep Conditioner is thick, creamy, and has a delightful smell.

 As I have thick, very curly hair, a creamy deep conditioner is right up my alley.
 After shampooing my hair, I applied it to wet hair in the shower.